1998 NFC Championship Game

 The 1998 National Football Conference (NFC) Championship Game was the 29th title game (Note: In this series of articles, title game refers to pre–merger AFL and NFL Championship Games up to and including the 1969 season as well as post–merger AFC and NFC Championship Games from the 1970 season onward.) of the NFC.
 This National Football League (NFL) playoff game was played on January 17, 1999, to determine the NFC champion for the 1998 NFL season.
 The visiting Atlanta Falcons defeated the heavily favored Minnesota Vikings 30–27 in sudden death overtime to win their first conference championship and advance to the franchise's first Super Bowl appearance.
-As a result of their loss, the Vikings were eliminated from the playoffs and became the first team in the history of the NFL to compile a regular season record of 15–1 and not win the Super Bowl, a feat that was also later accomplished by the 2004 Pittsburgh Steelers, 2011 Green Bay Packers, and 2015 Carolina Panthers.
-Notably, the 2007 New England Patriots had a 16-0 season but failed to win the Super Bowl.
+As a result of their loss, the Vikings were eliminated from the playoffs and became the first team in NFL history to have at least 15 wins in the regular season and not win the Super Bowl, a feat that was also later accomplished by the 2004 Pittsburgh Steelers, 2007 New England Patriots (who won 16 games), 2011 Green Bay Packers, 2015 Carolina Panthers, and 2024 Detroit Lions and Kansas City Chiefs.

 The game is considered one of the most memorable conference championship games in NFL history.
 Entering the playoffs, the Vikings were the favorite to win the Super Bowl, as they had set the NFL record for most points scored by a team in a single season.
 They had gone undefeated in their home stadium, the Hubert H. Humphrey Metrodome, during the regular season, and their placekicker, Gary Anderson, had become the first kicker in NFL history to convert every field goal and extra point attempt in a season.
 At a critical moment late in the game, Anderson missed a field goal for the first time that year, which, if converted, would have given the Vikings a nearly insurmountable 10-point lead.
 Instead, the Falcons scored a touchdown to tie the game on their ensuing drive and subsequently won by a field goal in overtime.
 Due to its impact on the game's outcome, Anderson's missed field goal has since become the focal point of the loss.

 The Falcons lost 34–19 to the Denver Broncos two weeks later in Super Bowl XXXIII.
 The Falcons would not return to the Super Bowl until the 2016 NFL season, when the Falcons lost in overtime to the New England Patriots in Super Bowl LI.
 Although the game long stood as the proudest moment in the history of the Falcons franchise, the 1998 NFC Championship Game has been remembered for the effect it had on the Vikings players and their fan base, as it is seen by some sportswriters as one of the most devastating losses in NFL history.